Proven-Paradox/shaper-system/Handbook.md

 The focus will be on how the character is represented in rules.
 Fleshing out a character in the context of how that person fits into the world, what the character looks like, the characters motivations and fears, and similar details should be an exercise mostly taken between the Arbiter and the player.

 > Let's walk through the character creation process for two hypothetical characters to give an example as well as demonstrate a point.
 > The first is being played by Eric.
 He joining his friends in a pulp sci-fi adventure, and he has decided he wants to play a robot.
-He names his character XU-808.
+He names his character XU-808, or XU for short.
 > Meanwhile in another game, Lydia is setting up with her friends to play a classic fantasy setting, and she has decided that she'll be the party's spellcaster.
 She names her new character Marona.

 ## Step 1: Attributes